 - Pour wet ingredients into the dry.
 Using a wooden spoon or your hands, mix throughly, ensuring that each, individual dry ingredient gets some wet on it.
 Press the granola into the pan, in one even layer.

 - Place the pan in preheated oven and bake at 275F (135C) for 1 hour.
 Check the granola.
 At this point it should be slightly golden and fragrant.
-Rotate the pan, turn the oven up to 300F (148C), and bake for an additional 20-25 minutes OR until golden and fragrant ---> keep an eye on the granola during the last 20 minutes of baking due to oven temperature variation - it should be golden when done.
+Rotate the pan, turn the oven up to 300F (148C), and bake for an additional 20-25 minutes OR until golden and fragrant ---> keep an eye on the granola during the last 20 minutes of baking due to oven temperature variation - it should be golden and fragrant when done.
 Do not stir the granola, or clustering will be greatly reduced.

 - Remove from the oven.
 The granola will be golden and soft to the touch.
 It will firm up as it cools.
 Allow the granola to cool completely in the pan before transferring to a storage container.
 Doing this will ensure crunchy clusters.
 If desired, toss in your favorite dried fruit such as chopped Turkish apricot, sour cherries, cranberries or raisins.